 Continuing with the animal theme, a nice metaphor here is that of the skin of a fish.
 If you think of each scale of the fish by itself, it is pretty useless.
 In contrast, when you take thousands of scales (and understand them as a whole) you get something with full form and utility.

 How is psychology doing on this front?
-We are a relatively young science, but I think we are amassing a pretty good collections of scales already!
+We are a relatively young science, but I think we are amassing a pretty good collection of scales already!
 However, we still need more eclectic models to move beyond reductionism.
 There is, for me, one key thing the field needs to get better at – we need to start generating multi-level explanations which understand things from the micro (neurological) to the macro (social systems) level.

-Initially at least, a single model cannot account for all of these, but a number of parallel models with clear links could almost as well, and would be a welcome start.
+Initially, at least, a single model cannot account for all of these, but a number of parallel models with clear links could almost as well and would be a welcome start.
 To achieve this, we need to be more aware of the fact that our own take on a subject represents a single perspective, and be more active at trying to integrate our own level of explanation with others work.

 I hope my own work is beginning to reflect this multi-level approach.
 In my research programme (around the role of social identity on a variety of behaviours and outcomes, but focusing on recovery from addiction), I have become increasingly suspicious of simple solutions or explanations.

 Sure, a given variable (say, levels of identity as a recovering addict) may predict a lot of variance in another (say, relapse rates).
-I could conclude that this is the simplest answer, and run with it.
+I could conclude that this is the simplest answer and run with it.
 But I also know that a whole bunch of other stuff is going on – in my example, some people are new to quitting whatever their problem behaviour was while some are on their nth attempt.
 Some have supportive families, others are surrounded by others who engage in and encourage the problem behaviour.

 As a result, my empirical data (and the theory which underpins it) gradually gets more and more complex; I add caveats.
 The interactions between different factors and the moderations and mediations between them become as interesting as the original relationships.
 Increasingly, I see things acting as gestalt systems with effects due to complex, emergent and, often, messy causes.
 As my work progresses I find my explanations, contrary to reductionism, getting more and more complex.